Report of the statutory auditor

 - Review and assessment of Management memos and file notes concerning the amount of provisions recognised.

-- Sample-based testing of the calculations of and the assumptions relating to the cost estimates of the environmental measures.
+- Sample-based testing of the calculations of and the assumptions relating to the cost estimates of the environmental protection measures.

 - Assessment of whether the disclosure of the provisions complies with the requirements of Swiss GAAP FER.